MoneyLego/cosmos.network/content/articles/what-is-ibc.md

 ---
 index: 15
 title: What is IBC?
-description: IBC is an acronym for Inter-Blockchain Communication Protocol, which is a protocol for secure message passing between heterogeneous blockchains.
+description: IBC is an acronym for Inter-Blockchain Communication protocol, a protocol for passing secure messages between heterogeneous blockchains.
 alt: Article 10
 author:
   name: SAMUEL L. IPSUM